Course Catalog

 Enrollment Verifications

-On average, once a month the Registrar’s Office transmits enrollment data to the National Student Clearinghouse for enrollment verification of students with federal and state loans.
-The Registrar’s Office, upon timely notice, will also provide to any student a letter verifying his/her enrollment status to any agency.
-Students may print out their verification for insurance providers by accessing the National Student Loan Clearinghouse link through ZAGWEB.
+The Office of the University Registrar periodically transmits enrollment data to the National Student Clearinghouse.
+This data is used to provide enrollment verification of students that can be accessed by third parties, including lenders of federal and state loans.
+The Office of the University Registrar, upon timely notice, will also provide to any student a letter verifying their enrollment status to any agency.
+Students may print out their verification for insurance providers by accessing the National Student Loan Clearinghouse link through ZagWeb.